-Although the group's staff strength is very small, Mirach ensures compliance with labour and employment laws, including working hours.
+Although the Group's staff strength is very small, Mirach ensures compliance with labour and employment laws, including working hours.
 Furthermore, we ensure that no colleagues should be discriminated against because of age, gender, national origin, disability, religion, sexual orientation, marital or maternity status, union membership or political opinion, among others.
 Non-compliance in relation to discrimination is reportable through our whistleblowing system.
-Below shows the group's staff composition chart in FY2018.
-We have an increase of 25% headcount in our Organisation Governance Bodies and remains the same in our employee level:
+Below shows the Group's staff composition chart in FY2019.
+In FY2019, we had a 40% increase headcount in our Organisation Governance Bodies and 30% increase in headcount in our Employees level:

-Target: We target to have zero instance of discrimination in FY2019.
+Target: To maintain zero instance of discrimination.